-Table of Contents 2

 Audit Execution

-Audit Template Structures
+Audit Template Structures ······ 1

-Scoring System
+Scoring System Scoring System

 Automatic Failure

 Special Circumstances

 Audit Termination

 Change of Audit Service

-Audit Agenda7
+Audit Agenda

 Documentation Requirements

 Visual versus Verbal Confirmation

-How to Use Point Assignment Guidelines9
+How to Use Point Assignment Guidelines

 Section 1: Food Safety Management

-General 10
+General

-Procedures and Corrective Actions 12
+Procedures and Corrective Actions

-Internal and External Inspections 12
+Internal and External Inspections

 Traceability and Recall

 Food Defense

 Section 2: Indoor Agriculture

 General

 Site

 Pest Control

 General Chemicals

 Production Facility

 Inspection

 Training

 Worker Hygiene

-Agronomic Inputs 60
+Agronomic Inputs

 Irrigation/Water Use

 Pesticide Usage

-Section 3: Additional Questions (Not Part of Overall Food Safety Percentage)
+Section 3: Additional Questions (Not Part of Overall Food Safety Perce ntage)

 Management System

 Control of Documents and Records

-Procedures and Corrective Actions 100
+Procedures and Corrective Actions .
+89

-Internal and External Inspections
+Internal and External Inspections .
+91

-Release of Items/Product 103
+Release of Items/Product • 92

-Supplier Monitoring/Control 105
+Supplier Monitoring/Control .
+95

-Food Defense 109
+Food Defense • 99

-General Chemicals
+General Chemicals .
+100

-Production Facility
+Production Facility .
+101

-Training 114
+Training .
+103

-This document is for guidance purposes only and in no way replaces any regulatory legislation or other legal guidance documentation nor should it be viewed as giving legal advice.
-Primus Standard Audits (the Scheme), owned by Azzule Systems LLC, accepts no liability for the contents of this document, nor how an individual chooses to apply this document.
+This document is for guidance purposes only and in no way replaces any regulatory legislation or other legal guidance documentation, nor should it be viewed as giving legal advice.
+Primus Standard Audits (the certificate program), owned by Azzule Systems, LLC, accepts no liability for the contents of this document, nor how an individual chooses to apply this document.
 This document is owned by Azzule Systems, LLC and, as such, must not be copied in whole or in part for any other use.
 Under no circumstances can this document be copied by or to any person without Azzule Systems' expressed permission.

-These guidelines help interpret/support the principles, requirements, and expectations of the Primus Standard Audits v20.06, as noted in the Scheme normative documents.
+These guidelines are written to help interpret/support the principles, requirements, and expectations of the Primus Standard Audits v20.06, as noted in the Scheme normative documents.
 These guidelines are neither exhaustive nor exclusive and detail minimum requirements only by means of statements related to audit questions and expectations.
 There will be variations in applicability to an operation based on the process(es) and commodities involved.
-Auditors and auditees should interpret the questions and criteria in different situations, with the food safety and risk minimization being the key concerns.
+Auditors and auditees should interpret the questions and criteria in different situations, with food safety and risk minimization being the key concerns.

 The operation's practices, policies and procedures should be pertinent to the situation at hand and be able to stand up to any challenge by an auditor or other relevant interested party (including law enforcement).
-Where laws, customer requirements and specifications, commodity specific guidelines and/or best practice recommendations exist and are derived from a reputable source, these practices and parameters should be followed if they present a higher level of compliance than those included in the audit scheme.
+Where laws, customer requirements/specifications, commodity specific guidelines and/or best practice recommendations exist and are derived from a reputable source, these practices and parameters should be followed if they present a higher level of compliance than those included in the audit scheme.

-Website links shown in this document are there to aid understanding and provide assistance by way of example (link listings are not exhaustive).
+Website links shown in this document are included to aid understanding and provide assistance by way of example (link listings are not exhaustive).
 These links are not a sign of endorsement by Azzule Systems.
 Furthermore, Azzule Systems accepts no liability for the content of these links.